thin-edge/thin-edge.io/docs/src/operate/security/cumulocity_token.md

 ---

 :::tip
-thin-edge.io provides an alternative way to access the Cumulocity IoT REST API without having to request a token.
+%%te%% provides an alternative way to access the Cumulocity IoT REST API without having to request a token.
 The [Cumulocity IoT Proxy Service](../../references/cumulocity_proxy.md) can be used which handles the authorization as required.

 It is recommended to use the [Cumulocity IoT Proxy Service](../../references/cumulocity_proxy.md) where possible.
 :::